topher2025/CipherMaster/README.md

 # CipherMaster
  Encodes text in a variety of ciphers

+ ## Help
+  Gives a list of all commands
+  When used with a specific comand it explains arguments for that function

+  ---Example---

+    $ help quit
+    Quits the program

  ## Caesar Cipher
   Encodes using caeser cipher
   The first argument, the shift number, is optional